startracex/godown/.changeset/clever-pans-warn.md

 "godown": patch
 ---

-remove href if there heading has no id
+remove href if heading has no id